symfony/symfony-docs/best_practices/creating-the-project.rst

 .. note::

-    Another reason to create a new bundle is when you're overriding something in a vendor's bundle.
-For instance, if you have to override an action of the FOSUserBundle, then you should create a UserBundle that would be used only for this purpose.
+    Another reason to create a new bundle is when you're overriding something in a vendor's bundle (e.g. a controller).
+See :doc:`/cookbook/bundles/inheritance`.

 All in all, this is the typical directory structure of a Symfony application that follows these best practices: